SuperpowersCorp/longboye/README.md

 whole-file touch-ups like hygenic whitespace management.

-Pass the `longboye imports` command one or more paths to files or directories on the command line and it will prettify each file specified or each `.hs` file found recursively in each directory specified.
+Pass the `longboye imports` command one or more paths to files or directories on the command line and it will prettify each file specified and each `.hs` file found recursively in each directory specified.

 ## Examples